harness/developer-hub/kb/cloud-cost-management/articles/best-practices/aws-connectors-and-roles.md

 ## Conclusion

 This is a general example of providing read only access for each connector inside of an AWS organization.
 Policies will have to be added based on what other CCM features you want to use.
 This example doesn't include setting up the connector for the billing account.
+This guide assumes there already exists a connector into the master AWS account sthat has the billing export and an existing connector for the billing data.